 - UW Honors Core courses under the HONORS rubric are indeed limited to between 25 and 35 students, and students in these classes are among the most accomplished at the university.
 But these courses represent less than a third of the required credits to graduate.
 All UW students are likely to find themselves in a class of several hundred over the course of their study here.
-Students entering the UW Honors Program need to realize that they are also attending a large public university - one that offers amazing opportunities not available at small colleges.
-The UW Honors Program, among other things, does make the university seem smaller, but it does not isolate its students from the larger university community.
+Students entering the UW Honors Program must be excited to attend a large public university - one that offers amazing opportunities not available at small colleges.
+The UW Honors Program, among other things, does make the university feel smaller, but it does not isolate its students from the larger university community.

-- Students accepted into the Honors Program are indeed among the best and brightest, but applicants should be aware of the fact that we employ a holistic approach to reading applications.
-The valedictorian of a class with 2400 on the SAT and a 4.0 overall GPA with lots of extracurriculars may not be admitted into the Program if her/his essay makes it clear that she/he is not interested in pursuing a broad-based education.
-We are looking for those students who not only show academic ability and promise, but whose goals for their education include but also transcend a future career; in particular, we prefer students who are intellectually curious and willing to take academic risks in order to expand the boundaries of their knowledge.
+- Students accepted into the Honors Program are indeed academically talented, but applicants should be aware of the fact that we employ a holistic approach to reading applications.
+The valedictorian of a class with 2400 on the SAT and a 4.0 overall GPA with lots of extra-curriculars may not be admitted into the Program if her/his essay makes it clear that s/he is not interested in pursuing a broad-based education.
+We are looking for those students who not only show academic ability and promise, but whose goals for their education include but also transcend a future career; in particular, we seek students who are intellectually curious and willing to take academic risks in order to expand the boundaries of their knowledge.
 For in doing this, such students are the ones who are more likely to expand the boundaries of knowledge in their fields after graduation.